philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 ### Minimum content sizing of flex items

-When flex items are too big to fit inside their container, those flex items are instructed (by the flex layout algorithm) to shrink, proportionally, according to their `flex-shink` property.
-These items, however, are not supposed to shrink indefinitely.
+When flex items are too big to fit inside their container, those items are instructed (by the flex layout algorithm) to shrink, proportionally, according to their `flex-shink` property.
+But contrary to what most browsers allow, they're *not* supposed to shrink indefinitely.
 They must always be at least as big as their minimum height or width properties declare, and if no minimum height or width properties are set, their minimum size should be the default minimum size of their contents.

 According to the [flexbox specification](http://www.w3.org/TR/css-flexbox/#flex-common):

 > By default, flex items won’t shrink below their minimum content size (the length of the longest word or fixed-size element).
 To change this, set the min-width or min-height property.

-Chrome and Safari, however, seem to [ignore this instruction](http://lists.w3.org/Archives/Public/www-style/2014Dec/0249.html) and allow flex items to shrink to zero.
+Most browsers currently [ignore this instruction](http://lists.w3.org/Archives/Public/www-style/2014Dec/0249.html) and allow flex items to shrink to zero.
 As a result, you get content overlapping.

 ### Unitless flex-basis